WESLEY UNITING CHURCH

-The foundation stone for the present building was laid by Governor J. S. Hampton on 25 October 1867.
-A bottle containing the news of the day was deposited in the wall cavity and the Governor was presented with a silver trowel.
-The foundation stone is now buried under the ‘north’ tower which was added in 1896.
+The foundation stone for the present building was laid by Governor Hampton on 25 October 1867, a bottle containing news of the day was deposited in the wall cavity and the Governor was presented with a silver trowel.
+Just under three years later, the church was opened on Sunday 10 April 1870.
+The total cost of the building was £3000.
+Within 30 years, the church was further extended with the erection of galleries, a south-east tower porch and a porch on the north-east corner.
+In later years a pulpit was placed in the centre of the chancel as a memorial to the fallen in the Great War.